Legendre: For you, my friend, they are the angels of death.

 - Tampering with Food and Drink: Legendre poisons Beaumont's glass of wine to turn him into a zombie.

-- The missionary implies that all of Legendre's victims are this, and that the idea of them being living corpses is superstitious nonsense.
+- The missionary Dr. Bruner implies that all of Legendre's victims are this, and that the idea of them being living corpses is superstitious nonsense.

 - Trilling Rs: Legendre is fond of this:Legendre: For the futurrrrre, monsieur!

-- Voodoo Zombie: Legendre's slaves.
-They are classic voodoo zombies—either living people or reanimated corpses who have been enslaved by voodoo magic to serve a master.
+- Voodoo Zombie: Legendre's slaves are classic voodoo zombies—either living people or reanimated corpses that have been enslaved by voodoo magic to serve a master.
 The later idea of zombies as monsters out to eat people was basically invented by George A. Romero in Night of the Living Dead (1968) over thirty years after this movie.

 - Wheel of Pain: Legendre's sugar mill runs on such contraption, which is operated by his tireless zombies.